neuland-ingolstadt/neuland.app-native/docs/en/app/download.md

 The minimum required Android version is 6.0 and can not be installed outside the European Union.
 :::

+The F-Droid version is planned to be released in the future.
+Stay tuned for updates.

 ## MacOS

 The app is also available for MacOS running on Apple Silicon.
 You can download the app from the Mac App Store.